-For you geocachers I have found caches at over 20 of these bridges.
-We geocache while taking the covered bridge tours.
+For the geocachers among us, I have found caches at over 20 of these bridges on the Oregon Covered Bridge Tours.

 Allow the Innkeepers of the Oregon Bed and Breakfast Guild to share local examples of Oregon History then take the road less traveled along Oregon’s Backroads.